ksawyer03/ksawyer03.github.io/index.md

 ![Screen 1](https://github.com/ksawyer03/ksawyer03.github.io/blob/master/imgs/screen1.png "Survey")

-#### Our personalized approach to creating gift boxes allows the gourmet experience last far longer than the chocolates ever will.
+#### Our personalized approach to creating gift boxes allows the gourmet experience to last far longer than the chocolates ever will.

 ***